Jip-Hop/ubernerd/README.md

 **USING THIS SCRIPT IS AT YOUR OWN RISK!
 IT COMES WITHOUT WARRANTY.
 THIS HAS NOT YET BEEN EXTENSIVELY TESTED!**

 ## Goal
-To extend (and not break) the capabilities of a systemd based Linux system, when modifying the rootfs is undesirable.
+To extend (not break) the capabilities of a systemd based Linux system, when modifying the rootfs is undesirable.
 For example a [TrueNAS SCALE](https://www.truenas.com/truenas-scale/) installation, which will lose all modifications to the rootfs, such as installing packages, after upgrading.

 ## Portable
 A portable installation of `ubernerd` is nothing more than the latest version of `nerdctl`, unpacked in a directory of your choice (e.g. on a ZFS dataset under `/mnt`) with config files to store everything (containers, images, volumes etc.) inside this directory.